30x/changeagent/README.md

     $ curl "http://localhost:9000/changes?since=16&block=5"
     {"changes":[],"atStart":false,"atEnd":true}

-Post a change that includes two tags:
+Post a change that includes two tags.
+Tags are always specified in an array so that each entry can have multiple tags.

     curl http://localhost:9000/changes      \
       -H "Content-Type: application/json"   \